 Dental implants can correct your oral health problems, including failing teeth, bad teeth, missing teeth, gum disease, and bad breath.
-They also offer increased stability, a better ability to chew and an improved capacity to taste food.
+They also offer increased stability, a better ability to chew and an improved capacity to taste the food.
 Since the procedure is surgery, you may be apprehensive, so knowing what to expect can make all the difference.

 After an initial inquiry, your next step is to set up a consultation with a dentist.
 Together, you determine your needs, assess your oral health, discuss your medical history, review financing, and introduce specialized treatment options.

-Once your procedure is scheduled, your dentist evaluates the area of your mouth where the dental implants goes.
+Once your procedure is scheduled, your dentist evaluates the area of your mouth where the dental implants go.
 A 3-D CT scan allows a dentist to evaluate the quality and density of the bone in your jaw.
 An impression of your teeth may also be taken so that your dentist can create the ideal treatment plan for you.
 Your dentist also determines whether additional procedures may be needed.
-If you’ve already lost a significant amount of bone, your doctor may bring up the possibility of a grafting procedure to add bone, or create new bone, in your jaw.
+If you’ve already lost a significant amount of bone, your doctor may bring up the possibility of a grafting procedure to add bone or create new bone, in your jaw.

 After a dental implant, it’s important to protect your new smile.
 Regular care requires daily brushing and flossing, as well as regular checkups and cleanings.
 Your dental implants act and look just like real teeth, so you should treat them the same way.
 If you’re ready to find a better solution to your dentures, We are ready to help you bring a new smile home.
 Call us on +1 (682) 20235-9059 or +1 (469)20721-6774 .
 Or make an appointment today